envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 #### C2

 Q: What is an event?
-A: It is a situation that has happened in our application, to which we can respond, this concept is found in many areas of software architecture.
+A: It is a situation that has happened in our application, to which we can respond.
+This concept is found in many areas of software architecture.

 Q: Why is it said that nodejs has 2 types of events?
-A: They are often connected to each other, but node on the one hand handles the system events (C++, the nodejs core) thanks to the livuv library.
+A: They are often connected to each other, but **node** on the one hand **handles the system events (C++, the nodejs core) thanks to the livuv library**.
-On the other hand there are the custom events that are triggered by the event handler inside the javascript core.
-They are handled by another library that deals with events (where basically something happens and we can respond).
+On the other hand there are the **custom events that are triggered by the event handler inside the javascript core**.

 Q: What kind of events does livuv send?
-A: Sends events that are happening inside the computer system (low level).
+A: Livuv sends events that are occurring within the computer system (at a low level).

 Q: Why is it said that the 2 types of events that exist in node are connected?
 A: Because many times the events that are executed at system level (with the livuv library) are forwarded by the javascript event handler, that's why many times they are confused with only 1 thing